Man proposes to girlfriend, asks younger sister with Down syndrome to be his ‘best friend forever’

-SANTA CLAUS, Ind. — Two sisters from Indiana are preparing for a very special day this fall.
+SANTA CLAUS, Ind. — Two sisters from Indiana are preparing for a special day this fall.

 Will Seaton, 25, and Ashley Schaus, 23, started dating in 2010 after they both attended a car show.